World Federalism: Origins of the idea

-World federalism has evolved from more general proposals for a world government.
-Proposals for a world government can be found as far back as Ancient Greece, India and China, mostly tied to a mystical cosmology.
-Alexander the Great pursued the goal of conquering the entire known world and subjugating it under his rule.
-World governments in various forms later appeared in the works of Dante Alighieri, Immanuel Kant, Anacharsis Cloots and Johann Gottlieb Fichte, where it was explicitly proposed as a means to securing world peace.
+Among the earliest proposals of world government other than monarchy and world state other than empire were the "universal republic" of Anacharsis Cloots (1792) and the "federation of free states" of Immanuel Kant (1795), where it was explicitly proposed as a means to securing world peace.
 A world parliament as integral part of a world republic was mentioned first by Pecqueur in 1842.
 The idea has been popularized by a number of prominent authors, such as Alfred Tennyson, F.A.
 Hayek, and H. G. Wells.